jamie-anson/MIse-en-place/mise-en-place-output/context-cards/styledViews.md

 ### `getContextCardViewContent`

-**Summary:** The `getContextCardViewContent` function extracts and returns the relevant content associated with a specified title from a given markdown string, likely facilitating dynamic display of specific context sections within the "Review and Rating System" documentation.
+**Summary:** The `getContextCardViewContent` function retrieves and formats the content of a specific contextual section, identified by a given title, from a larger markdown string.

 **Signature:** `function getContextCardViewContent(markdown: string, title: string): string`